-Epidural morphine, as well as intravenous morphine, should be used with extreme caution in patients with respiratory conditions such as COPD, acute bronchial asthma, or upper airway obstruction since it can further decrease the respiratory drive.
+CLinicians using epidural morphine and intravenous morphine should exercise extreme caution in patients with respiratory conditions such as COPD, acute bronchial asthma, or upper airway obstruction since it can further decrease the respiratory drive.
 Additionally, practitioners should avoid using morphine in cases of previous allergy or hypersensitivity reaction to morphine or other opioids.
 Since the epidural administration of morphine reduces gastroduodenal motility, clinicians should avoid using it in patients with confirmed or suspected paralytic ileus.
-Any absolute contraindication to neuraxial anesthesia, including coagulopathy, infection at the site of puncture, or patient refusal, are also contraindications to spinal or epidural opioids.
+Any absolute contraindication to neuraxial anesthesia, including coagulopathy, infection at the puncture site, or patient refusal, are also contraindications to spinal or epidural opioids.

 A morphine overdose can be potentially lethal due to the risk of respiratory depression.
 When administered via the epidural route, morphine can cause delayed respiratory depression up to 24 hours after a single injection.
 If suspected, immediately stop opioids or sedatives and administer intravenous naloxone to reverse the effects of morphine.
 Naloxone is an opioid antagonist, and its effective dose depends on the opioid dose received.
 In the postoperative patient population, the starting dose of naloxone is 0.04 mg, with increments every 2 minutes if needed to a maximum of 15 mg.
 Supplemental oxygen should always be available in all patients receiving neuraxial opioids.

-The administration of morphine via the epidural route requires an interprofessional healthcare team that includes providers, nurses, and pharmacists.
+The administration of morphine via the epidural route requires an interprofessional healthcare team that includes clinicians (MDs, DOs, NPs, and PAs), nurses, and pharmacists.
 Epidural morphine administration is by an anesthesiologist, nurse anesthetist, or pain specialist for perioperative pain control or chronic refractory pain.
 A focused history and physical examination are necessary before administering neuraxial opioids to identify patients at risk of respiratory depression.
 Given its long duration of action, patients require close monitoring for 18 to 24 hours for the adequacy of ventilation, oxygenation, and level of consciousness.
 [Level 1]

 Nursing should receive proper training to identify signs of respiratory depression or opioid toxicity so they can alert the physicians when there is a need for intervention.
 Reversal agents like naloxone should always be available for administration in case of respiratory depression after neuraxial opioid administration.
-[Level I] The pharmacist should verify dosing, make recommendations for reversal agents, perform medication reconciliation, and report their findings to the team.
-The above highlights the necessity of a properly functioning and collaborative interprofessional team approach to ensure optimal patient care when administering and monitoring epidural morphine.
+[Level I] The pharmacist should verify dosing, make recommendations for reversal agents, perform medication reconciliation, check for drug-drug interactions, and report their findings to the team.
+The above highlights the necessity of a properly functioning and collaborative interprofessional team approach to ensure optimal patient care while avoiding adverse events when administering and monitoring epidural morphine.
 [Level 5]